AaHaHaa/MMTools/README.md

 # MMTools
 This is the shared package to simulate, with MATLAB, pulse propagation in <br>
-1. non-waveguide: bulk crystal/free space with 3D-UPPE
-2. waveguide: a solid-core fiber with GMMNLSE/MM-UPPE
+1. waveguide: a solid-core fiber with GMMNLSE/MM-UPPE
+2. non-waveguide: bulk crystal/free space with 3D-UPPE

 It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so on.
 Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
 Amplifiers include linear chirped-pulse amplification (CPA) and gain-managed nonlinear amplification (GMNA).
+The non-waveguide code is useful for simulating multipass cell or multiplate compressor, etc.

 ## Capabilities:

+### Waveguide MM-UPPE:
 1. It solves the pulse propagation with
    - [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture) if single-mode.
    - [MPA](https://ieeexplore.ieee.org/document/8141863) (massively parallel algorithm) if multimode.